priyanka-kishore/SPLOTCHIFY/PROPOSAL.md

 - *SPLOTCHIFY* is all the karaoke you'll ever need.
 Access millions (kinda) of songs, karaoke-style, and create playlists of your favorites.
 Keep track of your highest score on a song and join the conversation on every single one.
 Can't find your favorite?
 Add it for us!

 ### Stretch Goals
-(May not be achieved by due date.)
+(May not be achieved by due date.
+But it would be cool if I did.)
 - View other user profiles
 - Show lyrics to a song
 - Use Spotify API to link to actual version of a song
     - Probably need user to sign in to their Spotify?
+- Link to SingKingKaraoke for selected number of songs
+    - Let user add YouTube link for a song they add
 - User can rate each song based on difficulty